Year 9 Technology Electives

 Students complete a folio that includes a detailed client based design brief, creative and on trend research, design sketches and an evaluation criteria that justifies improvements or modifications.

-Students develop practical skills using a range of engineering steels such as mild, stainless and galvanised and aluminium.
-Students will gain understanding of the principles of material manipulation and formation.
-Classes will incorporate the laser cutting technologies, oxyacetylene and spot welding equipment.
-There is an emphasis on workshop / machinery safety, the correct use of hand tools.
+Students develop practical skills using a range of materials.
+Classes will incorporate laser cutting technologies, 3D printer and CAD programs.
+There is an emphasis on workshop / machinery safety, the correct use of hand tools

 Systems and Robotics

-Learn about how electronic and mechanical systems work and the components that are used to make them.
-You will build various electronic and mechanical projects using the design process and use simulation software to help create your designs.
 Once you know how to build systems, you will then learn how to control them by using the latest Lego Robotics, EV3.
-You will build your Robot and then program it to do various tasks using all the sensors, until you have the skills to tackle the ‘Maze’.
+You will build your Robot and then program it do do various tasks using all the sensors, until you have the skills to tackle the ‘Maze’.

 Students will support the practical components of their project by studying electromechanical theory, and computer coding.
 In both tasks students will develop a portfolio of work which documents their design process.